-Top 5 electric charcoal starters reviewed:
+Top 5 Electric Firestarters reviewed:

 The Looflighter is 1800 Watts in Europe and 1500 Watts in the USA.
 The difference is caused by the difference in voltage.
 The cost of using the Looflighter is about 1//2 cents per minute.

-Char-Broil SureFire Electric Charcoal Starter
+Char-Broil Electric Charcoal Starter

 The heating coil is also made from stainless steel but is just straight.

-The plastic handle will keep it cool to touch.
+The plastic handle will keep it cool to the touch.
 The cord is a little short so you probably need an extension cord for this electric charcoal starter. see our recommendation at the bottom of this page.

-Most of the over 140 ratings of this Char Broil electric charcoal igniter we have read mention they are happy with the performance and they mentioned it works great even in windy circumstances.
+Most of the over 3500 ratings of this Char Broil electric charcoal igniter I have read mentioned they are happy with the performance and they mentioned it works great even in windy circumstances.

-Better Grill Rating: 4.2
+Better Grill Rating: 4.6

-The claim is this it will start your charcoal in about 10 minutes and I read that that is pretty much right on the dot and many even mentioned it takes only 8 minutes.
+The claim is that it will start your charcoal in about 10 minutes and I read that that is pretty much right on the dot and many even mentioned it takes only 8 minutes.

-Better Grill Rating: 4.3
+Better Grill Rating: 4.7

-Brinkmann Electric BBQ lighter
+KITOSUN Electric BBQ Fire lighter

 Better Grill: 4.4

-The most used and safest way to start your charcoal with the help of any electric BBQ starter is to make sure that there is no technical problem with the charcoal lighter.
-Check the wiring and make sure these are okay.
-Also, use a good quality extension cord if you have to.
+The most used and safest way to start your charcoal with the help of any electric BBQ starter is to make sure that there is no technical problem with the charcoal fire lighter.

 The exception is the Looftlighter.
 This one works like a torch and needs to be kept in your hand.